fmetivier/OpenPattern/docs/source/Installation.rst

 As said before OpenPattern comes with an sqlite3 ``measurements.db`` database.
 This base contains a set of standard French and Italian sizes.

-By default OpenPattern assumes that this file resides in the *same directory* as your scripts.
-This is the simplest way to start rapidly.
-Yet you can place it anywhere and tell OpenPattern where to search for it.